Home / Blog / Data Analysis / Proof, tea and Fisher: the origin of experimental design

 Fisher, amused, doubted, however, that the order in which the tea and milk were added would affect the taste of the drink.
 The lady said she could taste a difference.

-Fisher therefore challenged it.
+Fisher challenged her.
 He devised a test that is still known as Fisher's Exact Test.
-All you have to do is compare 4 cups for each configuration.
-If all 8 cups are recognised, then there is statistical proof of the difference.
+Simply compare 4 cups for each configuration.
+If all 8 cups are recognized, then the difference is statistically proven.

-The lady had no trouble recognising the order in which far more cups were prepared than was necessary to prove her assertion.
-Fisher's description in his book is less than 10 pages long and is notable for its simplicity and completeness in terms of terminology, calculations and experimental design.
+La Lady had no difficulty in recognizing the order in which many more cups were prepared than was necessary to prove her assertion.
+In his book, Fisher's description runs to less than 10 pages, and is distinguished by its simplicity and completeness in terms of terminology, calculations and experimental design.

-Even if the Y is not measurable, we can easily provide statistical proof of a difference.
-Six Sigma is sometimes as simple as that!
+Even if the Y is not measurable, it's easy to provide statistical proof of a difference.
+Six Sigma can be as simple as that!
 To find out more about experimental design, you can follow our training.